isomerpages/nlb-reference/_ssh-history/Cold War.md

 The Berlin airlift, a joint operation between the Americans and British to fly food and supplies into Soviet-blockaded West Berlin, continues into its second year of operation, sustaining the lives of two million Berliners.

-* [Cold front war betwixt East & West](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19480517.2.34.2.aspx).
+* [Cold front war betwixt East &amp; West](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19480517.2.34.2.aspx).
 (1948, May 17).
 The Singapore Free Press, p.
 4. Retrieved from NewspaperSG.

 The Cold War between the United States and Soviet Union spills over to Latin America, with communist forces instigating revolutionary riots and acts of violence in Colombia.
 The Latin American front is seen as a Soviet push to extend its sphere of influence and gain control of strategic territory – there is a surge of communist movements in practically every Latin American country.